seldon-code/pyseldonlib/docs/source/reference/models.rst

 Models
 ======
-The following models are available in the `pyseldon` package:
+The following models are available in the `pyseldonlib` package:

 ..  toctree::
     :maxdepth: 4